Preventing Hep C

 Don’t share injecting drug use equipment

-Always use clean equipment to inject drugs (this includes needles, water, cups, filters, spoons) keep your preparation areas separate.
-Use needle and syringe programmes (needle exchange) to make sure you always have clean and sterile works.
+Always use clean and sterile equipment to inject drugs (this includes needles, water, cups, filters, spoons) - keep your preparation areas separate.
+Use needle and syringe programmes (needle exchange) to make sure you always have clean and sterile equipment.
+Many drug and alcohol services and pharmacies across England have these services available.

 Don’t share snorting items

-Snorting drugs increases your risk of getting Hep C. If you’re sharing notes, tubes, or straws tiny amounts of blood can be transferred from one person to another.
+Snorting drugs increases your risk of getting hepatitis C. If you’re sharing notes, tubes, or straws tiny amounts of blood can be transferred from one person to another.

 Use condoms

-When having sex, condoms are your best defence against Hep C, as well as sexually transmitted infections and HIV.
+When having sex, condoms are your best defence against hepatitis C, as well as sexually transmitted infections and HIV.
 You can get free condoms from your local sexual health service.
-Transmission of Hep C is blood to blood, so anal sex or rough sex make an infection more likely, and sex whilst someone is menstruating (on their period) should be avoided.
+Transmission of hepatitis C is ‘blood to blood’, so anal sex or rough sex make an infection more likely, and sex whilst someone is menstruating (on their period) should be avoided.

-If you’ve had Hep C before, carry on being careful
+If you’ve had hepatitis C before, carry on being careful